 The aftermath of Sandy is grim: at least 17 dead as I write this, entire towns totally flooded, people stranded on the rooftops of their homes awaiting rescue, cars ruined, roads washed out, a major fire in Queens that destroyed 15 homes, a hospital in New York City evacuated, millions without power.
 I grew up in New York and I've never seen the city or trains flooded like they have been, let alone shut down.
 Storm damage is conservatively projected at $10 billion and up.

-We're in an official disaster area, with power out and trees down everywhere, but we are safe and fine and very lucky.
+Our house is in an official disaster area, with power out and trees down everywhere, but we are safe and snug in a hotel and very lucky.
 I've felt helpless watching the news on TV, wishing I could do something.
 Right now a camera's following a 90-year-old who's been evacuated from her home waiting to get onto a rescue vehicle, her walker steeped in water.

 The kids haven't been scared.
 Mostly, they were psyched not to have school, and fascinated by the whirls of wind that made the trees look like they were made of rubber.
 Max looked out the window this morning and reported "It stopped."
 He's had no issues with being cooped up inside, other than the fact that we're in the throes of potty training (again).